Cloudate9/DiscordBackdoorBot/README.md

 You will need to self-host this bot, but it can remain off most of the time, until you want to do admin stuff.

 ### Can't I just get my admins to create a new role for me and promote me?
-You could, but you would be lacking 2 major powers: removing administrator roles, and revoking an administrator role from a rogue user.
+You could, but you would be lacking 2 major powers: removing administrator roles from a role list, and revoking an administrator role from a rogue user.
-This bot would allow only you to have those permissions, while the rest of your admins do not.
+This bot would allow only you to have those permissions through the bot, while the rest of your admins do not.

 ### Setting up the bot

+It is recommended that you use Docker for less hassle.
+Manual mode **IS** found to have issues on Windows.

 1. Create a directory for the Bot on your computer.
 Anywhere that you can remember should be fine, for example your Desktop or Downloads directory
-2. Download the latest .jar file from [releases](https://www.github.com/awesomemoder316/DiscordBackdoorBot/releases), or [compile the .jar from source](https://www.github.com/awesomemoder316/DiscordBackdoorBot#compiling-from-source).
+2. Download the latest .jar file from [releases](https://www.github.com/cloudate9/DiscordBackdoorBot/releases), or [compile the .jar from source](https://www.github.com/awesomemoder316/DiscordBackdoorBot#compiling-from-source).
 3. Open the command prompt (Windows 10) or the terminal (Windows 11, macOS, Linux distros).
 All commands for this bot will be run from your command prompt/terminal.
 4. Try to run the .jar file. **DO NOT** double-click on the file.
 Nothing will happen.
 Instead, enter the following command in your command prompt/terminal.
 ```